LuisBaezaCruz/LuisBaezaCruz/README.md

 # About Me:
-My name is Luis Baeza.<br>My current project is building a Cyberdeck.<br>I'm currently learning more about electronic engineering and its applications.
+My name is Luis Baeza.<br>I'm a computer science students at Texas Tech University.<br>My current project is building a Cyberdeck.<br>I'm currently learning more about electronic engineering and its applications.

 ## 🌐 Socials: